-- Two primary activities of the value chain, that is to say marketing/sales and services, have not been taken into consideration because this model is concerned with "operations".
-Furthermore, when the downstream primary activities of the value chain are of vital importance for competitive advantage, the international competition strategy tends to be multidomestic; while in those industries where upstream primary activities and support activities, like technology development, are critical, global competition is more frequent[4]. - The outbound logistics are the same as in our distribution phase; the production phase also includes the inbound logistics. - The support activity classified as procurement in Porter's model (purchasing of raw materials, machinery, buildings, etc.) has been restricted to one of the activities which are described by this term: purchasing of only raw materials and components, that is, those parts which are cyclically purchased by the firms; in this case it is correct to consider purchasing as a primary activity, because it plays an effective role in the physical creation of the product[9]. - The design phase is also considered a primary activity because it too is involved in the physical creation of the product.
+- two primary activities of the value chain that is to say marketing-sales and services have not been taken into consideration in that this model is concerned with "operations"; furthermore when the downstream primary activities of the value chain are of vital importance for the competitive advantages, the international competition strategy tends to be multidomestic; while in those industries in which upstream primary activities and support activities, like technology development, are critical, global competition is more frequent [4]; - the outbound logistics is the same as in our distribution macrophase; the production macrophase also includes the inbound logistics; - the support activity classified as procurement in Porter's model (purchasing of raw materials, machinery, buildings, etc.) has been restricted to one of the activities which are intended by this term: purchasing of only raw materials and components, that is those codes which are cyclically purchased by the firms; in this case it is correct to consider purchasing as a primary activity, because it plays an effective role in the physical creation of the product [9]; - the design macrophase is also considered a primary activity because it too concurs in the physical creation of the product.

-Operating System Performance and Competitive Advantages
+ii) Operation System Performances and Competitive Advantages

-As far as operating system performance and competitive advantages are concerned, there are in literature contributions both by authors who clearly distinguish them and by authors who introduce a single concept called competitive priority.
+As far as operation system performances and competitive advantages are concerned, there are in the literature contributions both by authors who clearly distinguish them and by authors who introduce a single concept called competitive priority.

-Among the first, Schroeder and Lahr[10] propose seven distinct objectives of the operating system: manufacturing cost, quality (conformance) expressed as a cost of quality or in terms of customer satisfaction, inventory turnover, customer service, cycle time (the time from receipt of raw materials until the product is in the customer's hands), time to introduce new products, time to change capacity.
-The same authors propose the following as examples of competitive advantages: unit cost, quality, service, capacity, and process technology.
+Among the first Schroeder and Lahr [10] propose seven distinct objectives of the operation system: manufacturing cost, quality (conformance) expressed as a cost of quality or in term of customer satisfaction, inventory turnover, customer service, cycle time (the time from receipt of raw materials until the product is in the customer's hands), time to introduce new products, time to change capacity.
+The same authors propose the following as examples of competitive advantages: unit cost, quality, service, capacity and process technology.